ThiagoFullStack/WEB-SITE-TH/README.md

 ## 👨‍🎓 Acknowledgments 🎉

-* This project was built during the classes of the Fullstack Master of [Deus].
+* This project was made for my website thanks to [Deus].